Bob Barr: Role in Clinton impeachment

 After the Lewinsky scandal broke, Barr was the first lawmaker in either chamber to call for Clinton's resignation.
 After the Clinton–Lewinsky scandal came to light, Barr ramped up his efforts to push for Clinton's impeachment, appearing regularly on television, as well as even publishing a scholarly article in the Texas Law Review on the subject.

 During debate on the 1998 impeachment resolution on the House floor, Barr argued that Clinton's attempt to interfere with Lewinsky's testimony in the Paula Jones case endangered the Constitution.
 In doing so, Barr said, Clinton violated what Barr called a "fundamental right" of any American citizen – "the unshakable right each one of us has to walk into a courtroom and demand the righting of a wrong."

 In 1999, during Clinton's impeachment trial, Hustler publisher Larry Flynt offered money to anyone who could provide evidence about prominent Republicans who had engaged in an extramarital affair.
 According to the American Journalism Review, investigators for Flynt said that Barr was "guilty of king-size hypocrisy."
-Flynt subsequently paid a sum of money to Barr's second wife, Gail Barr, after she had sworn out an affidavit.
+Flynt subsequently paid a sum of money to Barr's second wife, Gail Barr, after she had sworn an affidavit.
 Investigators reported that Bob Barr then "invoked a legal privilege from his 1985 divorce proceeding so he could refuse to answer questions on whether he'd cheated on his second wife with the woman who is now his third" (Jerilyn).